JeffCoster/merge/ex1.md

 >>- for attribute name: a functionSel of "append", meaning append the source content, to existing content of the name attribute, e.g. name="size-10"

-So the end result of all collection mapping, results in the html for a product instance being like:
+So the end result of merger processing the collection mapping, results in the html for a product instance being like:

 ```html
 <div class="product" id="product_59">